Effective Literacy Instruction

 When working on literacy skills, we need to look to the Science of Reading (SOR).
 This is the collection of research from multiple disciplines (e.g., psychology, neuroscience, education) that provides scientific evidence for how children learn to read and write, and how to best support literacy development for all readers.

-The evidence supports the importance of structured instruction, which teaches literacy skills through systematic and explicit instruction, and incorporates review of taught skills.
-Structured literacy instruction uses decodable texts to teach beginning readers phonics skills.
-This contrasts with a balanced literacy approach, which uses the three-cueing system (semantics, syntax, grapho-phonics) to teach beginning readers, rather than systematic instruction of phonics and other literacy skills.
+The evidence supports the importance of a structured literacy approach, which teaches literacy skills through systematic and explicit instruction, and incorporates review of taught skills.
+Structured literacy approaches uses decodable texts to teach beginning readers phonics skills.
+This contrasts with a balanced literacy approach, which uses the three-cueing system (semantics, syntax, grapho-phonic cues) to teach beginning readers, rather than systematic instruction of phonics and other literacy skills.

-The research outlines 5 components of effective literacy instruction:
+The research outlines many components of effective literacy instruction, including:

 1. Phonological Awareness